-As a DIY musician, you have a broad variety of tasks and challenges at hand.
+When it comes to DIY musicianship, you have a broad variety of tasks and challenges at hand.
 Depending on the size of your team, you either push through most efforts by yourself or with slight backup.
 Either way, you probably tend run the extra mile on a regular basis.

 The great thing about these efforts, is, that they all intertwine to a mesh of experience and knowledge.
 Having to make tough decisions on your own and follow through will most definitely strengthen your musical independence.

 Every journey is unique, just as every timbre swings in its own shade and color.
-This article is aimed at delivering some important cornerstones of DIY musicianship.
-It might help you engage in a productive and fulfilling venture.
+This article might help you engage in a productive and fulfilling venture.

 Accepting the unpredictability of certain factors is a vital point of engaging in a healthy musical endeavor.
 Sometimes certain processes seem to run dry with little to no movement – and then, all of a sudden, things start to slide into motion.